Lumbar Instability: Top Chiropractic Tests and Exercises

 • Reference the updated protocol for spinal segmental instability in ChiroUp’s condition reference library.

-ChiroUp makes it easier than ever to stay up-to-date on 100+ conditions and send your patients customized reports in the matter of seconds.
+ChiroUp makes it easier than ever to stay up-to-date on 100+ conditions and send your patients customized reports in a matter of seconds.
 Get started today with our FREE 14-day trial!

 1. Denteneer L, Stassijns G, De Hertogh W, Truijen S, Van Daele U. Inter-and intrarater reliability of clinical tests associated with functional lumbar segmental instability and motor control impairment in patients with low back pain: a systematic review.
 Archives of physical medicine and rehabilitation.
 2017 Jan 1;98(1):151-64.
 Link